jeremyjosol/NationalParks/README.md

 http://localhost:5000/api/parks/1
 ```

-**Note**: You do not need to add anything in the Body to send a `DELETE` request, simply specify the route with a valid {id}, in our case, 1, and if successful, just like from our `PUT` request example, should appear a `Status: 204 No Content` in the response Body.
+**Note**: You do not need to add anything in the Body to send a `DELETE` request, simply specify the route with a valid `{id}`, in our case, `1`, and if successful, just like from our `PUT` request example, should appear a `Status: 204 No Content` in the response Body.

 Now to further test the `DELETE` query's success, send a `GET` request to the following URL:
 ```